On a clique-building game of Erd\H{o}s: The clique-building game

 Let $G_R,G_B$ be the graphs claimed by Red and Blue in $K_{n+1}$ at the end of this game, and let $G'_R,G'_B$ be the subgraphs they claim in the $K_n$ subgraph $K_{n+1}\setminus\{v\}$.
 Because Blue used the winning strategy for $\Clique(n)$ in $K_{n+1}\setminus\{v\}$, we must have $\omega(G'_B)>\omega(G'_R)$.
 Note also that $\omega(G_R)=\omega(G'_R)+1$ since $v$ is adjacent to every vertex of $G'_R$ by construction, and also $\omega(G_B)=\omega(G_B')$.
 We conclude that

 and hence Blue wins the Clique$(n+1)$ game as Player 2 regardless of how Red plays. \end{proof}

-\begin{proposition} If Clique$(n)$ is a Player 1 win for some $n\geq 3$, then Clique$(n+2)$ is a Player 2 win. \end{proposition} \begin{proof} Suppose $n\ge 3$ is such that Clique$(n)$ is a Player 1 win.
+We next prove that if Clique$(n)$ is a Player 1 win for some $n\geq 2$, then Clique$(n+2)$ is a Player 2 win.
+A referee pointed out to us that there is in fact a very simple proof of this result which we sketch here: Below we present our

+\begin{proposition} If Clique$(n)$ is a Player 1 win for some $n\geq 2$, then Clique$(n+2)$ is a Player 2 win. \end{proposition} After submitting our paper, a referee pointed out that there is in fact a relatively simple proof of this result which we sketch now: if Player 1 starts with some edge $xy\in E(K_{n+2})$, then Player 2 can use a strategy stealing argument on the remaining $n$ vertices except when Player 1 picks an edge of the form $xz$ or $yz$, in which case Player 2 picks the edge $yz$ or $xz$, respectively.
+With this, $x,y$ can not belong to a largest clique of Player 1 (unless this largest clique has size 2, in which case they will lose the game), and hence the largest clique of Player 1 is at most one more than their largest clique in $K_{n+2}\setminus \{x,y\}$, which by the strategy stealing argument is in total at most that of Player 2's largest clique.

+Below we present our original (and more complicated) proof of \Cref{clique+2}, largely because this serves as a warmup to the more complicated argument we make in \Cref{clique+3}.

+\begin{proof} The result is straightforward to prove for $n=2$, so suppose $n\ge 3$ is such that Clique$(n)$ is a Player 1 win.
 We will prove $\Clique(n+2)$ is a Player 2 win by making use of a strategy stealing argument (similar to the previous proof) together with a case analysis of Player 1's second move.
 As before, we introduce the names Red and Blue for the two players and show that if Red plays first in the Clique$(n+2)$ game, then Blue has a winning strategy (as Player 2) in this game.

-Consider the following configuration $S_1$ in the Clique$(n+2)$ game, where $v_1$ and $v_2$ have all the edges to the $K_n$ present in red:
+Consider the configuration $S_1$ in the Clique$(n+2)$ game, where $v_1$ and $v_2$ have all the edges to the $K_n$ present in red, as depicted in \Cref{fig2}:

 \begin{claim*} If Red and Blue alternate claiming one edge starting from $S_1$ with Red going first, then Blue has a strategy to end the game with a clique of size at least as large as that of Red. \end{claim*} \begin{subproof} Note that the restriction of $S_1$ to the $K_n$ subgraph $K_{n+2}\setminus\{v_1, v_2\}$ pictured above is precisely an instance of the Clique$(n)$ game in which Blue has made the first move, and no other move has been played yet.
 By our assumption that Clique$(n)$ is a Player 1 win, it follows that Blue has a strategy which guarantees him a strictly larger clique than any of Red's cliques inside the $K_n$ subgraph at the end of the game.
 Re-adding the vertices $v_1$ and $v_2$ to this $K_n$ and noting that the edge $v_1v_2$ is blue, we see that Red's largest clique can increase in size by at most 1 in $K_{n+2}$, so it can be at most equal to Blue's largest clique. \end{subproof}